SecureAIAutonomyLab/LLM-Cipher/DeepfakeTextDetection/README.md

+Environments:

+`conda activate GLTR_or_BERTD` for BERT-Defense, GLTR-GPT2, GLTR-BERT `conda activate RoBERTaD` for RoBERTa-Defense
+`conda activate DFTFooler` for  DFTFooler

+Other things to note:

 # Deepfake Text Detection

 In this repository, we release code, datasets and model for the paper --- [Deepfake Text Detection: Limitations and Opportunities](https://jmpu.github.io/files/Deepfake%20Text%20Detection%20Limitations%20and%20Opportunities_CR.pdf) accepted by IEEE S&P 2023.